konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/2_cluster_scaling/2_auto_scaling/1_using_keda.md

         query: <prometheus query>
 ```

-Now everything is ready, you must have an `HPA` deployed that manage you `NifiNodeGroupAutoscaler`
+Now everything is ready, you must have an `HPA` deployed that manage your `NifiNodeGroupAutoscaler`

 ```console
 kubectl get -n clusters hpa